lamnelson/cloudcast/README.md

  > * Pressure

 #### 5. Settings Page
+ Allow user to toggle units for user preference
+ > * Imperial or Metric for Temperature
+ > * Imperial or Metric for Wind Speed
-  Allow user to toggle unit for temperature/wind speed of either: imperial and metric; allow user to toggle location services to get current location for the weather.
+ Allow user to toggle on/off location services
+ Allow user to clear data on device for user privacy